 I run a concierge practice specifically because it solves the problems the traditional system can't.
 For snowbird parents with an adult child 1,500 miles away, the fit is especially good.

 In my practice, patients get my cell phone.
 Your parent calls or texts directly and reaches me, not a voicemail system.
 I know their history because I've actually sat with them for 60 to 90 minutes at an annual visit and I see them regularly.
 When something comes up, we handle it in real time instead of through a three-day cycle of calls and callbacks.
+(What 24/7 access actually looks like in real scenarios.)

 For you specifically, I'm also reachable.
 When you call from New York worried about something your father mentioned, I can give you a real update because I know the situation.
 I can tell you whether it's something I'm already on top of, whether it warrants a visit, or whether we need to coordinate something urgent.
+(What happens when an actual emergency hits.)

 My panel is capped at 50 patients.
 That's why any of this is actually possible.